Building Economic Partnerships with First Nations

 - Addressing unique cultural, wildlife and environmental values in each territory.

-- shíshálh Nation and Interfor developed a partnership that supports joint planning and management of all aspects of forestry operations in the swiya (territory).
-In recognition of Interfor’s work, company representatives were invited as industry partners to witness the shíshálh Nation’s historic Reconciliation Agreement signing with the provincial government.
+- The ongoing partnership between Interfor and the shíshálh Nation that supports joint planning and management of all aspects of forestry operations in the swiya (territory).

 - A Market Logging and Tenure Management Agreement with Whispering Pines/Clinton Indian Band that includes capacity-building initiatives.

 - Our long-standing partnership with the Wuikinuxv First Nation to support the Nation’s vision for the future and prosperity of its people.

 - A Tenure Management and Development Agreement with the Bonaparte First Nation that includes the long-term goals of a stable revenue flow and capacity building for the Nation’s Natural Resource Department as well as a secure log supply to Interfor.